 Guardiola later referenced PGMOL chief Howard Webb, sarcastically saying: "I’m waiting for a phone call to explain why it wasn’t a penalty."

-A referee who is making his debut is typically not allocated a game after making their debut.
+A referee who is making his debut is typically not allocated a game after making their debut and Hallam will instead officiate the Stoke City vs Southampton match in the Championship at 12.30pm on Saturday.

-The PGMOL, however, have been known to take match officials out of the spotlight following a controversial decision.
+The PGMOL, however, has been known to take match officials out of the spotlight following a controversial decision.

-Previously, it has been a glaring error or miscommunication which has led to the removal of an official.
+Previously, it has been a glaring error or miscommunication that has led to the removal of an official.

 Man City, meanwhile, return to action on Wednesday when they face Galatasaray in the Champions League.